Achievable Quick Fixes for Tantrums from a 4-Year-Old

 1. Pick your Battles

 This is so much easier said than done.
-I try hard to choose the important battles and let some of the small stuff go.
+Recognize the importance of choosing battles wisely and letting go of the small stuff.
 Examples of small stuff include- wanting a specific color cup after a drink has already been poured, wanting to take the longer or a harder way to do something when we have plenty of time, choosing clothes to wear for the day that may not be mom’s top choice.

 2. Consistency